3and4/Leither/doc/GongShi-en.md

     There two types of value appreciation.
 In the first type, content contains information of a 3rd party who will pay for the promotion in advance.
 In the second type, the content is valuable to average users, who would pay for it or watch the attached commercials.
 Commercial business model is tried and true, a highly matured business practice in regular internet.

 ### IV.
 Valuation-based System
 **The foundation of value is meaningful work**.
-It is the basic principle for designing value system.
+It is the basic principle for designing valuation-based system.

 Every quantum of token shall be based on a meaningful work and the quantity of its value is based on the contribution of the work to the ecosystem, or how useful the work is.